 1. Tokyo Tower

-Tokyo Tower has been featured in many movies, including Godzilla and King Kong, along with tons of anime series and anime films that feature Tokyo Tower because it's such an iconic image.
+Tokyo Tower has been featured in many movies, including Godzilla and King Kong, along with tons of anime series and anime films.
+And why wouldn't it?
+No image in Japan is more iconic than Tokyo Tower.

 Examples of anime that feature Tokyo Tower include Case Closed, Sailor Moon, Tokyo Magnitude 8.0, Cardcaptor Sakura, and Death Note.